 Our veterinarians are able to perform many surgeries ranging from spays and neuters to bladder and intestinal surgeries.
-We do refer our orthopedic cases and other complicated surgical cases to BluePearl Veterinary Specialists and Capital Veterinary Specialists where board-certified veterinary surgeons can provide the best care for your pet’s needs.
+We do refer our orthopedic cases and other complicated surgical cases to the Veterinary Orthopedic and Mobility Center, BluePearl Veterinary Specialists, and Capital Veterinary Specialists where board-certified veterinary surgeons can provide the best care for your pet’s needs.

 Our anesthesia machines are regularly calibrated and checked to provide the safest oxygen and anesthesia levels to your pet.

 For owners that elect to have their pet have an intravenous catheter placed and receive fluids during surgery, IV pumps are used to provide the correct fluid rate for each patient.
 We strongly recommend all surgical cases to have an IV catheter!
 It permits us to administer emergency medicines if needed and we can adjust fluid rates to help maintain a target blood pressure.

 One of our team members will call or message you, once your pet has recovered safely from anesthesia, to let you know how the procedure went and confirm a discharge time.

 Fasting Instructions For Pets Scheduled For Surgery